karniksangani89/VLSI-SoC-Physical-Design-Using-OpenSource-EDA-Tools/README.md

 **Day4 : PreLayout Timing Analysis and Clock Tree Synthesis:**

-1. We convert grid info into the trac info
+1. We convert grid info into the track info
 2. To include the standard cell into the design we dont require PWR, GND, Port information, Logic part.
 3. The only information we require is inner boundary of the cell, PWR  GND and Inut and Output Port.
 4. LEF 9 Library Echange format) comes into picture  LEF file has these information.